FidanVural/DiffusionModels/README.md

 You can generate photos using this code.
 Moreover, you can get better images tweaking the hyperparameters.
 There are lots of hyperparameters and you can observe some results below what happens when we tweak these hyperparameters.
 Also, if you have a memory problem, you can use this line `pipeline.enable_sequential_cpu_offload()`.

 ### CODES
-You can take a look to https://colab.research.google.com/drive/1IuiHKICugKSJogobkw100naEkcKG5mJU?usp=sharing notebook for stable diffusion v1.5 text to image hyperparameters, models and schedulers.
-Additionally, this notebook located at https://colab.research.google.com/drive/1WCuR04uKpVKZaao3nbmViwj0Dhz80tyu?authuser=1#scrollTo=wPhimm4pDjCI includes prompt techniques and experiments.
+Text to image Stable diffusion v1.5 hyperparameters, models and schedulers: https://colab.research.google.com/drive/1IuiHKICugKSJogobkw100naEkcKG5mJU?usp=sharing
+Text to image stable diffusion v1.5 prompt: https://colab.research.google.com/drive/1WCuR04uKpVKZaao3nbmViwj0Dhz80tyu?authuser=1#scrollTo=wPhimm4pDjCI
+Image to image stable diffusion v1.5 hyperparameters: https://colab.research.google.com/drive/1Uh_X5b2XQvsZSLdyAHEVxAuXQ3LBt_HG#scrollTo=kSsXEmcHWVze

 ### 1) Text To Image Stable Diffusion v1.5 Hyperparameters